Machine learning meets design

-As one can tell from my job title, my work focuses on designing and creating new user experiences that leverage CloudMade’s proprietary software technology.
+My work focused on designing and creating new user experiences that leverage CloudMade’s proprietary software technology.
 CloudMade has been creating a range of smart solutions for mobility which are geared towards making the experience inside and outside the car more pleasant.
 This was made possible with the application of machine learning algorithms which anticipate the next user need.

 We were now able to test our ideas and quickly iterate at a fraction of the cost and with more reliable results.
-The simulation was developed to handle the multiple different use cases CloudMade is offering or has planned.
-CloudMade’s Kiev office has a duplicate of the virtual prototyping environment, which can be updated remotely depending on local project needs.
+The simulation was developed to handle the multiple different use cases CloudMade was offering.
+CloudMade’s Kiev office built a duplicate of the virtual prototyping environment, which could be updated remotely depending on local project needs.

-CloudMade is technology-driven but it is the design team that defines its future vision.
-In order to better convey CloudMade’s vision, we created a deliverable: a future world in virtual reality (VR).
+CloudMade is technology-driven but it’s the design team that defines the future vision.
+Hence we created a future world in virtual reality (VR).
 The VR experience was situated in a city where the car adjusts to the driver depending on their needs during the journey.